British Rail Class 314: Replacement and withdrawal

 ScotRail announced in May 2019 that Class 314 units would begin to be replaced by Class 385s on the Inverclyde Line that same month, leaving only three services—all early on weekday mornings—to be operated by 314s.
 Further withdrawals occurred throughout 2019, and the final Class 314 passenger service was worked from Paisley Canal to Glasgow Central by 314216 on 14 December 2019.

 ScotRail held a farewell tour for the class on 18 December 2019, with units 314202 and 314205 operating a special service around the ScotRail network, running to Ayr, Carstairs, Cumbernauld, and Helensburgh.
 The tour raised funds for ScotRail's charity partner MND Scotland.
-In the following year, all but one of the withdrawn units was scrapped.
+In the following year, all but one of the withdrawn units were scrapped.